The Short Story (just the highlights)

 The first part of the service is scripture readings, prayers and the sermon.
 Before the prayers, the children (3rd grade and below) may leave to go to Children’s Chapel.
 They will return in time for Holy Communion.
 Then we hear about ways we can offer our lives to God through service.
 Then, the children return and the second part of the service begins with the altar being prepared for Holy Communion which is also called Holy Eucharist or the Lord’s Supper.
 It is the remembrance of the meal of bread and wine that Jesus shared with his disciples.
 Since the altar is God’s table and not ours, all are welcome to come forward when the usher tells you it is your turn.
 If it is not your custom to receive Communion, simply cross your arms across your chest at the altar and the priest will pray a blessing for you.
 You don’t need to be a member of St. Mary’s to partake in this sacrament.

 You may receive the wine by drinking from the chalice (cup) or you may intinct, that is, carefully dip your bread into the wine.
 Please take care that your bread and not your fingers touch the wine.
 Parents, you may need to assist your children.
-Our bread contains wheat; gluten-free wafers (soy and water) and chalice are available at all services; please let the clergy know if you need a wafer.
+Our bread contains wheat; soy-dairy-wheat free wafers and chalice are available at all services; please let the clergy know if you need a wafer.

 After our final prayer, we sing our last hymn or song and we are “dismissed” into the world, or sent, to do God’s work.
 Our priests are there as you leave the sanctuary and like to say hello to everyone.